A cheaper, easier way to measure wind on high-rise

 However, in Denmark CFD has yet to become a fully proven and accepted method for determining wind load in engineering practice.
-Throughout this on-going study it is readily being applied for early design phase and project where wind tunnel due to scale are not suited.
+Throughout this on-going study it is readily being applied for early design phase and projects where wind tunnel are not suited due to scale.

-Maria Skytte Thordal has completed part of her PhD in Japan – a leading country in this field.
+I completed part of my PhD in Japan, which is a leading country in this field.
 The Japanese implement CFD in the structural design phase, thanks in part to ultra-fast supercomputers capable of making the complicated calculations required to validate the 3D simulation tool for wind tunnel tests.